getodk/docs/collect-connect-google.rst

    .. image:: /img/collect-connect/server-settings-type-model-google.*
      :alt: The Server Settings screen in the Collect App, as displayed in the previous image.
 There is now a modal menu labeled *Platform*, with single-select radio buttons for: *ODK Aggregate*, *Google Drive, Google Sheets*, and *Other*. *Google Drive, Google Sheets* is selected and circled in red.

-4. Select your :guilabel:`Google Account`
+4. Select your :guilabel:`Google Account`.
+You can select any account which is already linked with your device or add a new account as well.

    .. image:: /img/collect-connect/server-settings-google-account.*
      :alt: The Server Settings screen in the Collect app.
 Below the *Type* setting is a section titled *Google Sheets settings*, with items for *Google Account* and *Fallback submission URL*. *Google Account* is circled in red.

    .. image:: /img/collect-connect/server-settings-google-account-modal.*
      :alt: The Server Settings screen as displayed in the previous image.
 There is now a modal labeled *Google account,* with a set of radio button (single select) options.
-The options are Google Accounts associated with the device, and a final option labeled 'No account'.
-Below that is a button labeled CANCEL.
+The options are Google Accounts associated with the device, and a final option labeled 'Add account'.
+Below that are buttons labeled CANCEL and OK.

 5. **Optional:** Set a :guilabel:`Fallback submission URL`